 Application portal for Summer 2018 Admissions is now open.

-The deadline for completed applications is January 15, 2018.
+The deadline for complete applications is extended to February 1.

 The Summer Institute dates for 2018 are: Monday, July 16th to Friday, July 27th.

 The mandatory orientation will be held the afternoon of Sunday, July 15th.

 Applicants must normally have a four year undergraduate or post-graduate degree (or equivalent) with an average of B+ or higher.
 The level of academic performance and potential as revealed through the degree is more important than the discipline.
 Indeed, students enter the program from a wide variety of backgrounds in the social sciences, humanities, and sciences.

 The School also considers mid-career applicants who do not satisfy this degree requirement, but who have demonstrated professional excellence over at least seven years in the nonprofit/philanthropic sector.
 Such applicants may use their high achievement in several designated university courses as evidence of their academic potential or in addition may cite their work experience in the nonprofit/philanthropic sector.
 These university courses and the professional experience are determined on an individual basis in consultation with the program Supervisor.
 Contact the School for details.